 Main (Gardner) Stacks

 The David Pierpont Gardner Stacks is a large multi-level space housing 2.3 million volumes, of the approximately 4.5 million volumes that constitute Doe Library’s research collection.
-The entrance to the Main (Gardner) Stacks is via Doe Library.
+Access to the Main (Gardner) Stacks is via Moffitt Library or Doe Library.
 Open tables, study carrels, and group study rooms are arranged throughout the floors and serve as a primary study area for UC Berkeley students and faculty.

 This library is wheelchair accessible.